impactorbitco/handbook-main/content/ims/policies/governance/Ethical Screening Policy.md

 The Ethical Screening Policy underscores the organization’s commitment to ethical practices and continuous improvement in screening and onboarding processes.
 By adhering to this policy, the organization ensures a robust ethical framework that supports its long-term strategic objectives.

-# **Green Orbit Digital Ethical Screening Policy**
+# **Impact Orbit Creative Group Ethical Screening Policy**

 POL/ETH/2025/1472-V1.1

 # **Mission Alignment**

-At **Green Orbit Digital**, our mission is to propel sustainable marketing in the space industry while minimising harm to people and the planet.
+At **Impact Orbit Creative Group**, our mission is to propel sustainable marketing in the space industry while minimising harm to people and the planet.
 Every project we take on is a launch opportunity—a chance to support ventures that align with our vision of a greener space sector.
 To ensure we stay on course, we apply a rigorous ethical screening process to all potential clients and projects, categorising them as **GO** for launch, **NO-GO** for ethical concerns, or requiring further **HOLD** status review.

 # **Ethical Screening Flight Plan**